brooklynrail/brooklynrail-platform/content/people/lilly-wei.md

 first_name: Lilly
 last_name: Wei
-short_bio: "New York-based independent curator, writer, journalist and critic **Lill Wei** writes on global contemporary art and emerging art and artists, reporting frequently on international exhibitions and biennials.
+short_bio: "New York-based independent curator, writer, journalist and critic **Lilly Wei** writes on global contemporary art and emerging art and artists, reporting frequently on international exhibitions and biennials.
 She has written for dozens of publications here and abroad and is a longtime contributor to _Art in America_ and a contributing editor at _ARTnews_.
 She is